STG-Mamba: Spatial-Temporal Graph Learning via Selective State Space Model: Methodology

 \section{Methodology}

-In this section, we start with introducing the model architecture of STG-Mamba and the formulation of STG Selective State Space Models.
-Following that, we elaborate the key contributions of this work, including the Kalman Filtering Graph Neural Networks (Section~\ref{sec3-2}) which specifically designed for SSSMs to enable dynamic adaptive graph learning; and the Graph Selective State Space Blocks (GS3B) which acts as the basic modules for STG-Mamba (Section~\ref{sec3-3}).
-Finally, we describe the computational efficiency of STG-Mamba in Section~\ref{sec3-4}.
+In this section, we start with introducing the model architecture of STG-Mamba and the formulation of STG Selective State Space Models in Section~\ref{sec3-1} and Appendix~\ref{appendD} as well.
+Following that, we elaborate the key contributions of this work, including the Kalman Filtering Graph Neural Networks (Section~\ref{sec3-2}) which specifically designed for SSSMs to enable adaptive statistical-based graph learning under contexts with noisy data and uncertainty; and the Spatial-Temporal Selective State Space Module (ST-S3M) which serves as the state space selection mechanism for spatial-temporal graph learning (Section~\ref{sec3-3}).
+Finally, a detailed computational efficiency analysis of STG-Mamba in presented in Appendix~\ref{appendB} because of limited space.